GaoyangLuo/ppr_practice/README.md

 ## How to use
-First you should download indipendence and the python version should > 3.6
+First you should download indipendence and the python version should python >= 3.6
 ### Indipendence
 ```sh
 $ pip install numpy, scipy, scikit-learn, matplotlib, projection-pursuit